kubernetes-sigs/gateway-api/geps/gep-713/index.md

 ### Definitions

+#### Metaresource

-- _**Metaresource**_: a resource that augments the behavior of another resource without modifying the definition of the augmented resource.
+A resource that augments the behavior of another resource without modifying the definition of the augmented resource.
 Metaresources typically specify a _target_ and an _intent_:

 - The _target_ of a metaresource is the resource or resources whose behavior the metaresource intends to augment.
 - The _intent_ of a metaresource is what augmentation the metaresource will apply.

+#### Policy

-- _**Policy**_: an instance of a subclass of metaresources ("policies") whose intent is to specify _rules that control the behavior_ of the target resources.
+An instance of a subclass of metaresources ("policies") whose intent is to specify _rules that control the behavior_ of the target resources.

 Policies are Custom Resource Definitions (CRDs) that MUST comply with a particular [structure](#policy-structure).
 This structure includes standardized fields for specifying the target(s), policy-specific fields to describe the intended augmentation, and standardized status fields to communicate whether the augmentation is happening or not.

 Policy kinds are typically named _xPolicy_, such as `BackendTLSPolicy` (a policy kind implemented by Gateway API to augment Backends with TLS configuration.)

+#### Policy Attachment

-- _**Policy Attachment**_: the application of policies, implemented by a controller, to augment the behavior of other Kubernetes objects.
+The application of policies, implemented by a controller, to augment the behavior of other Kubernetes objects.

 ### Goals

 * Establish a pattern which will be used for any Policy resources included in the Gateway API spec.
-* Establish a pattern that must be adopted for any implementation-specific Policy resources used with Gateway API resources.
+* Establish a pattern that should be adopted for any implementation-specific Policy resources used with Gateway API resources.
 * Discuss the problems with communicating status for metaresource and policy objects, and suggest mechanisms that APIs can use to mitigate some of them.
 * Provide a way to distinguish between required and default values for all policy API implementations.
 * Enable Policy Attachment at all relevant scopes in Gateway API, including Gateways, Routes, Backends, along with how values should flow across a hierarchy if necessary.